MischaU8/yumyum/modelling/model-a-knotted-pipe_JY9nCeN3zjM.md

 Uploaded: 2023-06-09

-yum yum Floyd here with a quick look at modeling and knotted pipe and plasticity start by creating a 1.95 meter circle at the origin duplicate it and move it up rotate it 90 degrees and sweep it to
+yum yum Floyd here with a quick look at modeling and knotted pipe in Plasticity start by creating a 1.95 meter circle at the origin duplicate it and move it up rotate it 90 degrees and sweep it to